Skip to Main Content

 Importing large numbers of references into Endnote

-To save you time we written guides on how to download large amounts of references into Endnote from different databases.
+To save you time we have written guides on how to download large amounts of references into Endnote from different databases.
 Please let us know if you would like any others included.

 How to de-duplicate